 Character Counts Matter

 As mentioned, these descriptions should be quick, informative and to-the-point.
 Search engines have a desired “character range” that the description should fall into.
-Make sure your meta description is under 160 characters.
+Make sure your meta description is 155 characters or less.
 If the description is longer, it will be truncated in search results.

 BTW, for those that want to get really geeky… we use the term character range, because it is actually pixel count that determines how much text is displayed before it is truncated.
 It would be too complicated to calculate the pixel count each time you write a meta description, because each letter in the alphabet is a different pixel size and based on font characteristics, which changes it too.
 If you want to know more about pixel count, here is a blog post by Screaming Frog.